jchip/run-verify/README.md

 ## Verifying Expected Failures

-When you need to verify that a function actually throws error, you can do:
+When you need to verify that a function actually throws an error, you can do:

 ```js
 it("should throw", () => {